View MapView Map

 7Orso Kitchen and Bar

-Focusing on seasonal ingredients and using them in bold and creative ways, Orso Kitchen and Bar stands out in the Cork foodie scene as one of the most inventive places to eat.
-Get the bean tagine and the spiced beef kaftas for the table for lunch, they’re almost too good to share.
+Focusing on seasonal ingredients and using them in bold and creative ways, Orso Kitchen and Bar stands out in the Cork food scene as one of the most inventive places to eat.
+Get the spiced aubergine fritters for the table for lunch, they’re almost too good to share.

 Unwind afterwards on their covered patio on Pembroke Street with a latte and freshly baked treats.